-The U.S. Environmental Protection Agency (EPA) and the Montana Department of Environmental (DEQ) and the BMFOU Quality approved oversaw Remedial Investigation/Feasibility Study (RI/FS) that ran from the fall of 1990 through the spring of Major tasks of the RI/FS included the installation of a number of new monitoring wells, both bedrock and alluvial.
+The U.S. Environmental Protection Agency (EPA) and the Montana Department of Environmental Quality (DEQ) approved and oversaw the BMFOU Remedial Investigation/Feasibility Study (RI/FS) that ran from the fall of 1990 through the spring of 1994.
+Major tasks of the RI/FS included the installation of a number of new monitoring wells, both bedrock and alluvial.
 Access was also gained into several previously capped underground mines for monitoring purposes.
 The 1994 Record of Decision (ROD) included a monitoring program that included portions of the 1982 Anaconda Company monitoring network, portions of the RI/FS monitoring network, and portions of a supplemental surface water and groundwater network operated by the Montana Bureau of Mines and Geology (MBMG) since the summer of 1983.